-The albuterol concentrations were recorded in spreadsheet software (Excel, Microsoft, Redmond, Washington).
-The data are expressed as mean \pm SD or percent of nominal dose placed into the nebulizer.
-Statistical analyses were performed in statistics software (SPSS 20, SPSS, Chicago, Illinois).
-One-way analysis of variance was used, with the Tukey test for post hoc analysis to compare differences between the mean delivered albuterol mass at the
+Albuterol concentrations were recorded in an Excel (Microsoft, Redmond, WA) spread sheet.
+All data were expressed as mean±SD and percent of nominal dose placed into the nebulizer.
+Statistical Analyses were performed in SPSS (version 20).
+A one way Analysis of Variance (ANOVA) was used with a Tukey test for post-hoc analysis to compare differences between the mean delivered albuterol mass at the three circuit position/leak conditions.
+Statistical significance was set a priori at p <0.05.